 Our core segments are overnight air cargo; aviation ground equipment manufacturing and sales; commercial jet engines and parts; and corporate and other.

-Today the Company is announcing results for the fiscal year ended March 31, 2021:
+Today the Company is announcing results for the Fiscal year ended March 31, 2022:

-Operating Loss from Continuing Operations was $9.2 million for the fiscal ended March 31, 2021, a decrease of $16.5 million from the prior year’s Operating Income from Continuing Operations of $7.3 million.
+● Operating income was $8.8 million for the fiscal year ended March 31, 2022, an increase of $18.0 million from the prior year’s operating loss of $9.2 million.

-Adjusted EBITDA* loss of $1.3 million for the year ended March 31, 2021, compared to an Adjusted EBITDA* profit of $9.0 million in the prior year.
+● Adjusted EBITDA* profit of $11.4 million for the year ended March 31, 2022, compared to an Adjusted EBITDA* loss of $1.3 million in the prior year.

 *Adjusted EBITDA is a non-GAAP financial measure; see below for further explanation and reconciliation to GAAP measure.

 “We are working to build AIRT’s businesses day by day.
 This is a process and journey, not a destination.
 We were hard hit by Covid.
 And the covid recovery started later in aviation than in other industries—yet the recovery is gathering apace now.
 AIRT businesses reflect this dynamic and you will notice that the company exited Fiscal 2022 at a much improved level as compared to Fiscal Years 2020 and 2021.
 Despite many economic storm clouds gathering here and now in June of 2022, we are not experiencing any headwinds at the present time.
 If and when the inevitable slow-down occurs, then we will have the opportunity to make an intelligent, long-term strategic investment.”

 Overnight Air Cargo

 ● This segment provides air express delivery services, substantially all for FedEx.